ke2li/airatm/README.md

 # airatm

+## Presented by Jason Chu, Kyle Li, Matthew Yuen, and David Zhou

-An android app that allows users to meet up to quickly obtain cash.
+An Android app that allows users to request cash from other users nearby.
+Users are incentivized to lend their own money as merchants with a greater return.